maliahavlicek/ms4_challenger/README.md

 - [axe - web accessibility testing](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) a chrome extension that helps identify other accessibility issues google's lighthouse tool misses, such as landmarks and headings.
 - [loom](https://www.loom.com/) - Free chrome extension to take screen capturing videos with audio
 - [coolers](https://coolors.co/) - Color Scheme generator, used to fine tune color selection and find hover colors
+- [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) - used to identify bits code that have been executed, then analyzes the source to identify code that could have been executed but was not.
+- [django-extensions](https://pypi.org/project/django-extensions/) - used for validating templates, and graphics for models -[pip](https://pip.pypa.io/en/stable/installing/) - used to install python extensions for this project

 ### APIs

+- [AWS S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html) - allows seamless uploading of user files to cloud storage using application credentials
+- [stripe](https://stripe.com/) - payment platform to validate and accept credit card payments securely

 ## Defensive Programming